Neural Production Systems: Learning Rule-Governed Visual Dynamics: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Matthew Botvinick for useful discussions.
-The authors would also like to thank Alex Lamb, Stefan Bauer, Nicolas Chapados, Danilo Rezende and Kelsey Allen for brainstorming sessions.
+The authors would also like to thank Alex Lamb, Stefan Bauer, Nicolas Chapados, Danilo Rezende, Matthew Botvinick and Kelsey Allen for brainstorming sessions.
 We are also thankful to Dianbo Liu, Damjan Kalajdzievski and Osama Ahmed for proofreading.
+We would like to thank Samsung Electronics Co.
+Ltd. and CIFAR for funding this research.
+We would also like to thank Google for providing Google cloud credits used in this work.